chrisinmtown/ask-mr-protocol/ask-mr-protocol-nr-5.md

 **MR. SCIENCE:** That’s a fascinating explanation, Mr. Protocol.
 Of course, these days we know better.
-The word “protocol” comes from the word “proto”, meaning “almost”, and “call”, meaning to talk on tire telephone.
+The word “protocol” comes from the word “proto”, meaning “almost”, and “call”, meaning to talk on the telephone.
 Therefore, a computer protocol is almost like talking on the telephone.
 That’s the sort of thing our big, expensive computers are doing all day long.
 That’s also the reason most diplomats’ phone